aidapsibr/aks-prometheus-windows-exporter/README.md

 - Contributor access to the resources
 - Deployment permissions to the cluster

+## Getting started

+You will want to clone this repo so that you can run the install script and have the helm chart since I haven't publihsed it anywhere yet.
+I have however pushed the docker image to docker hub, so you wont have to build anything unless you want to do so.

 ## Running the installer

 Start by running [install.ps1](https://github.com/aidapsibr/aks-prometheus-windows-exporter/blob/main/install.ps1), this will add a function that you can call from PowerShell: `Deploy-PrometheusWindowsExporter`.